jkneb/ember-crud/README.md

 cd into the project and run:
 `npm install`
 it will install the following node modules
-Grunt, grunt-contrib-sass, grunt-contrib-handlebars, and grunt-contrib-watch
+Grunt, grunt-contrib-sass, grunt-contrib-watch, and grunt-ember-handlebars

 ### How to compile css

+Run the following command:
+`grunt watch`

+### How to compile .hbs templates

 Run the following command:
 `grunt watch`